knative/docs/docs/serving/istio-authorization.md

 ## Mutual TLS in Knative

-There are some important considerations when using mutual TLS in Knative; because Knative requests are frequently routed through activator, some considerations need to be made.
+Because Knative requests are frequently routed through activator, some considerations need to be made when using mutual TLS.

 ![Knative request flow](./images/architecture.png)